My Gynecomastia Surgery Day

-Finally it was time.
+Finally, it was time.
 I was in my two gowns and socks and then the nurse told me that I had put the gowns on wrong, so I had to change them around.
 The guy, who had come in after the nurse, helped me onto the wheelchair.
 This was one of the cool parts.
-I had fun riding on the wheelchair.
+I had fun riding in the wheelchair.
 We went down the hall around a corner and onto an elevator.
 We then went down another hall to the waiting room.
-The nurse asked me who I was and then asked me a few questions...allergic to anything, last time ate, if I smoke stuff like that.
-Then another nurse, I think, came by and asked the same questions.
-The doctor and the anesthesilogist came and talked to me.
-I was given warm blankets and soon I was wheeled off to the surgery room, again in the wheel chair.
+The nurse asked me who I was and then asked me a few questions, like whether I was allergic to anything, the last time I ate, if I smoked, and stuff like that.
+Then another nurse came by and asked the same questions.
+The doctor and the anesthesiologist came and talked to me.
+I was given warm blankets and soon I was wheeled off to the surgery room.

 I got into the room and sat on the operating table.
 The nurse pulled my front gown down and the doctor marked my chest.
 There were people moving and talking all around me.
-I lay down on the table, I was nervous and at the same time excited, whenever they were going to do something to me they told me before they did it.
+I was nervous and at the same time excited.
+When they were going to do something to me they told me before they did it.
 The nurse pulled out two side arms from the table and I rested on arms on them.

-I remember waking up in my hospital room, with my parents there.
-I was only planning to stay for a 1.5 hours, but every time I thought I was okay to leave I felt pain just trying to get out of the bed.
+I remember waking up in my hospital room with my parents there.
+I was only planning to stay for 1.5 hours, but every time I thought I was okay to leave I felt pain just trying to get out of the bed.
 I slept for about 6 hours, on and off, before I finally left the hospital.
-About an hour or so before I left the nurse gave me a shot, via the IV, and that burned for a bit.
+About an hour or so before I left the nurse gave me a shot via the IV, which burned for a bit.